kmjsm2/cse185_final_project/README.md

-# genevis
+# quantgene
-`genevis` takes in gene.results file as a input and create volcano and scatter plot of TPM.
+`quantgene` takes in file with relative gene expression units as a input and outputs converted gene expression units.
 ## Installiation
 Installiation requires the `pandas`, `numpy`, and `matplotlib.pyplot` libraries to be installed.